Lightning469/Pan-S7-Code/README.md

 - trapzd.for - Called in qsimp for numerical integration.

 Also contained is a Matlab version of the Pan S7 FORTRAN code originally written by Emmanuel Stockman when he was a graduate student at Princeton University for those not savvy to FORTRAN.
+Additionally, I have included my own Matlab codes to generate Pan S7 lineshape profiles for a range of temperatures and pressures with additional control over the inputs to the function:

+- GeneratePanS7Lineshapes - Main code to generate lineshapes.

+- Mikhail_S7_ver3_plot_S7_lineshapes - Called by main code GeneratePanS7Lineshapes, adapted from Mikhail_S7.

+- Mikhail_S7 - Function original written by Emmanuel Stockman

 The FORTRAN code was originally written by Mikhail Shneider and Xingguo Pan, c.
 2004.
 The theory is described in the following reference: